-Where Apple Music excels is music curation.
-The For You tab is where all the fun happens, with Apple Music recommending artists, albums, and playlists that are tailored specifically to your music tastes and listening habits.
+Aside from offering hi-res audio at no extra charge, it's important to note that Apple Music excels in terms of music curation.
+The For You tab is where all the fun happens, with Apple Music recommending artists, albums, and playlists tailored specifically to your music tastes and listening habits.
 And it’s spookily spot on.

 When you first sign up to Apple Music, you’re presented with floating red bubbles highlighting various genres of music.
 Tap on the ones you like to give Apple Music a head start, then tap ‘Love' on any song or album you like and Apple will update your preferences to generate well-crafted playlists.

 We’re impressed with how interesting the playlists are – not just in the song selection, but in the way they’re grouped and presented.
 From top hits to little-known tracks of an artist, influences on a certain band or a playlist focused on a songwriter or particular era, Apple’s curation is nuanced, thoughtful and intelligent.